xiaoyangnihao/TTS-1/README.md

         tar -xvjf LJSpeech-1.1.tar.bz2
         ```

-    2. Hindi single speaker dataset [IIITH-CVIT-IndicSpeech](http://cvit.iiit.ac.in/research/projects/cvit-projects/text-to-speech-dataset-for-indian-languages)
+    2. Hindi single speaker dataset [IIITH-CVIT-IndicSpeech](http://cvit.iiit.ac.in/research/projects/cvit-projects/text-to-speech-dataset-for-indian-languages):

+       Request access to the dataset by filling in the google form available at the webpage.
+Once access has been granted, download and extract the dataset

+       Once the dataset has been downloaded and extracted, convert the text prompts from unicode (Hindi) to ITRANS

         ```python
         python unicode_to_itrans_converter.py \
             --unicode_prompts_file <Path to the file containing unicode text prompts> \
-            --itrans_prompts_file <Path to the output file where the text prompts in ITRANS format will be written> \
+            --itrans_prompts_file <Path to the output file> \
             --lang_code <Code representing the Indic language>
         ```

-        This will convert text prompts in unicode to itrans.

 2. Edit the configuration parameters in `config/config.py` appropriate for the dataset to be used for training